variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-05-fertility-are-your-fallopian-tube-secretions-mucking-up-your-fertility.md

 #### She was a classic case of what we would call “phlegm stagnation”.

-She ate a lot of processed sugary and greasy foods, although had cleaned that up before starting treatment with me, after 16 months of trying unsuccessfully to get pregnant.
-Her sinus infections had improved with her improved diet, her congestion decreasing as well.
+She ate a lot of processed sugary and greasy foods, although had cleaned that up before starting treatment with me, after 16 months of trying unsuccessfully to get pregnant. &nbsp;Her sinus infections had improved with her improved diet, her congestion decreasing as well.
 But she continued to have chronic yeast infections and her period blood remained stringy.

 After 3 months on herbs and regular acupuncture treatments, her yeast infections finally went away, and her menstrual blood flowed as liquid.